Facebook comments, ads don't sway most users - poll

 The online poll also found that 34 percent of Facebook users surveyed were spending less time on the website than six months ago, whereas only 20 percent were spending more.

-The findings underscore investors' worries about Facebook's money-making abilities that have pushed the stock down 29 percent since its initial public offering last month, reducing its market value by $30 billion (19.51 billion pounds) to roughly $74 billion.
+The findings underscore investors' worries about Facebook's money-making abilities that have pushed the stock down 29 percent since its initial public offering last month, reducing its market value by $30 billion to roughly $74 billion.

-About 44 percent of respondents said the botched market debut has made them less favourable toward Facebook, according to the survey conducted from May 31 to June 4.
-The poll included 1,032 Americans, 21 percent of whom had no Facebook account.
+About 44 percent of respondents said the market debut, seen by investors as troubled, has made them less favourable toward Facebook, according to the survey.
+In the May 31-June 4 poll of 1,032 Americans, 21 percent said they had no Facebook account.

-Facebook's 900 million users make it among the most popular online destinations, challenging entrenched Internet players such as Google Inc and Yahoo Inc. But not everyone is convinced that the company has figured out how to translate that popularity into a business that can justify its lofty valuation.
+Facebook's 900 million users make it among the most popular online destinations, challenging entrenched Internet players such as Google Inc and Yahoo Inc. Not everyone is convinced the company has figured out how to translate that popularity into a business that can justify its lofty valuation.

-While the survey did not ask how other forms of advertising affected purchasing behaviour, a February study by research firm eMarketer suggests that Facebook fared worse than email or direct-mail marketing in terms of influencing consumers' purchasing decisions.
+While the survey did not ask how other forms of advertising affected purchasing behaviour, a February study by research firm eMarketer suggested Facebook fared worse than email or direct-mail marketing in terms of influencing consumers' decisions.

 "It shows that Facebook has work to do in terms of making its advertising more effective and more relevant to people," eMarketer analyst Debra Williamson said.